v3ssel/3DViewer_2.1/src/dvi.md

 * To open a *.obj file, go to File -> Open or Press **⌘1** and open the desired file.
 * To close a file, go to the tab File -> Close or Press **⌘2** and the object will be deleted.
 * To see information about the object, you need to go to the tab File -> Info or Press **I**, after which the information about the current object will be displayed.
-* To hide the side window, go to Settings -> Hide/Show or Press **⌘3**, then the side window will be closed or opened if it was closed.
+* To hide the settings window, go to Settings -> Hide/Show or Press **⌘3**, then the settings window will be closed or opened if it was closed.
 * To change the projection type, go to Settings -> (Press **O**)Orthographic/Perspective(Press **P**), then the projection type will be changed.
 * To make a screenshot, go to the Create -> Image tab, then select the format of the screenshot and save it.
 * To make a gif-animation, you need to go to the tab Create -> GIF, after which the main window shows a red frame, indicating that the recording is in progress.
 After 5 seconds, the recording will be saved(10fps).